 In a small business, an accountant may be in charge of all financial records.
 Payroll information, accounts payable, accounts receivable, retail sales, and information about the company’s investments are all included in these records.
 These accounts are kept in ledgers, which are used to assess a company’s financial health.
 Managers and high-ranking members of a company can consult ledgers when making major business decisions because they are always kept up to date.

-Internal audits are also performed accountants in larger firms to ensure that the company’s financial records are accurate.
-An internal audit cannot be handled an accountant who regularly handles the material in question due to bias concerns, so many companies hire outside accounting firms to conduct audits.
+Internal audits are also performed by accountants in larger firms to ensure that the company’s financial records are accurate.
+An internal audit cannot be handled by an accountant who regularly handles the material in question due to bias concerns, so many companies hire outside accounting firms to conduct audits.
 When this is the case, the firm should not be hired to handle any of the firm’s other financial documents, as this could create a conflict of interest.

 Most accountants choose to specialize in one area, such as auditing, bookkeeping, or taxes.
 In some cases, an accountant may need to learn a variety of skills in order to better serve his or her clients.
 This is common among CPAs who manage the books for a number of small businesses at the same time.
 In both cases, the accountant must possess strong math skills as well as a formal accounting education.